rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 Rating new performances with quantile norms ...........................................

-For *absolute rating* of a newly given set of decision alternatives with the help of empirical performance quantiles estimated from historical data, we provide the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class, a specialisation of the :py:class:`sortingDigraphs.SortingDigraph` class.
+For *absolute rating* of a newly given set of decision alternatives with the help of empirical performance quantiles estimated from historical data, we provide the :py:class:`sortingDigraphs.LearnedQuantilesRatingDigraph` class, a specialisation of the :py:class:`sortingDigraphs.SortingDigraph` class.

 The constructor requires a valid :py:class:`performanceQuantiles.PerformanceQuantiles` instance.

 .. note::

-   It is important to notice that the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class, contrary to the generic :py:class:`outrankingDigraphs.OutrankingDigraph` class, does not inherit from the generic :py:class:`perfTabs.PerformanceTableau` class, but instead from the :py:class:`performanceQuantiles.PerformanceQuantiles` class.
-The **actions** in such a :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class instance contain not only the newly given decision alternatives, but also the historical quantile profiles obtained from a given :py:class:`performanceQuantiles.PerformanceQuantiles` class instance, i.e. estimated quantile bins' performance limits from historical performance data.
+   It is important to notice that the :py:class:`LearnedQuantilesRatingDigraph` class, contrary to the generic :py:class:`OutrankingDigraph` class, does not inherit from the generic :py:class:`PerformanceTableau` class, but instead from the :py:class:`PerformanceQuantiles` class.
+The **actions** in such a :py:class:`LearnedQuantilesRatingDigraph` class instance contain not only the newly given decision alternatives, but also the historical quantile profiles obtained from a given :py:class:`PerformanceQuantiles` class instance, i.e. estimated quantile bins' performance limits from historical performance data.

-We reconsider the :code:`PerformanceQuantiles` object instance *pq* as computed in the previous section.
+We reconsider the :py:class:`PerformanceQuantiles` object instance *pq* as computed in the previous section.
 Let *newActions* be a list of 10 new decision alternatives generated with the same random performance tableau model and including the two decision alternatives *a1001* and *a1010* mentioned at the beginning.

 .. code-block:: pycon
    :linenos:
    :name: normedRatingGraph
    :caption: Computing an absolute rating of 10 new decision alternatives

-   >>> from sortingDigraphs import NormedQuantilesRatingDigraph
+   >>> from sortingDigraphs import LearnedQuantilesRatingDigraph
    >>> newActions = rpg.randomActions(10)
-   >>> nqr = NormedQuantilesRatingDigraph(pq,newActions,rankingRule='best')
+   >>> nqr = LearnedQuantilesRatingDigraph(pq,newActions,rankingRule='best')
    >>> nqr
     *---- Object instance description
-    Instance class      : NormedQuantilesRatingDigraph
+    Instance class      : LearnedQuantilesRatingDigraph
     Instance name       : normedRatingDigraph
     # Criteria          : 7
     # Quantile profiles : 4